categories

 You could use your operating system to copy the RAW files of similar images from your memory card to a particular folder on your machine, or you could use software like Adobe Bridge, Lightroom, or Capture One to handle this process.

-Remember that your time is money when you’re working on your projects.
+Remember that time is money when you’re working on your projects.

 Apart from your feature images, you might not want to spend too much time working on each and every image that you have selected.

-Working on 500 images individually in Photo Mechanic can take an eternity and is an eye-bleeding job!
-Have a look at some alternatives to Photo Mechanic.
+Working on 1000s of images individually in software like Photo Mechanic can take an eternity and is an eye-bleeding job!
+That’s what leads photographers to quickly start searching for alternatives to Photo Mechanic.
+And maybe that’s what landed you here?

 The more selective you are with the photos you take, the faster your post-wedding workflow will be.

-With the help of Aftershoot, you can save hours and take back control of your time to focus on things that matter the most to you!
+With the help of Aftershoot, you can save hours and take back control of your time to focus on things that matter the most to you: your craft and your business.

 Culling with Aftershoot